 Pathagoras is programmed to handle two ‘types’ of text.
 The first type we call 'process text', typically large blocks of text in a template marked out with '<<' and '>>' boundaries that either stays or goes, depending upon the answer to a question.
 The second type is 'variable' text, typically short answers, like a name, location, pronoun, etc., represented in the document with generic words surrounded by square brackets.
 Variables are typically saved as a permanent record.
 Variables can be recalled for use in other documents that contain those variables.
 'Process' text choices are not preserved (except of course in the document that you created) for reuse on a repetitive basis).

-Document assembly using Pathagoras typically involved 2 steps:
+Document assembly typically involves 2 steps.

-Many customers who are not yet familiar with the 'flow' of document assembly with Pathagoras will begin a document assembly project by recalling the source text onto the editing screen.
+Many customers who are not yet familiar with the 'flow' of document assembly with Pathagoras may begin a document assembly project by recalling the original source text onto the editing screen.
 That, of course, is the way they undertook a project in 'pre-Pathagoras' times.
 We need to 'break' you of that habit.

 There are two primary methods to assemble documents using Pathagoras:

 (1) Selecting documents or clauses from the Clause Selection Screen.

 This is the 'classic' assembly process involving a click of the Document Assembly button, the selection of the proper library and then book from the library.
 When you click the Next button, the available clauses appear in the left panel.
 Select the desired documents/clauses and move them to the right ("Selected") panel.
 Another click of the Next button and the selected items are instantly assembled.

 If you have assigned a folder to one of your up-to-10 DropDown Lists, just click the list, point to the desired clause or document and click.
 The selected item is instantly brought into your editing screen.